vishalchovatiya/CPP_Templates/PART 1: All about virtual keyword C++: How virtual function works internally?.md

 }
 ```
 - If you observe above code then you will find that despite selecting any protocol some steps are same.
-- In this case, you can leverage virtual functionality of C++ as follows:
+- In this case, you can leverage virtual keyword functionality of C++ as follows:

 ```
 class protocol_t{